Date: September 17, 2024

 The brain regions involved in predation and aggression are distinct.
 The predatory sequence, which includes stalking, chasing, and killing, is mediated by the brain’s predatory circuitry, which involves the VTA, the substantia nigra, and the amygdala.
 In contrast, aggression is mediated by the brain’s defense circuitry, which involves the hypothalamus, the amygdala, and the periaqueductal gray.

 The movement pattern of chasing, often associated with “predatory aggression,” is also distinct from aggressive behavior.
 Chasing is a specific locomotor behavior involving rapid and directed movement toward a target.
 In predation, chasing is often accompanied by a “pursuit curve,” a characteristic movement pattern involving rapid acceleration and deceleration as the predator approaches its prey.
 In aggressive behavior, the act of chasing is not merely a display of speed but a calculated approach aimed at achieving a specific goal—namely, the successful interception of the target.
-However, we should also consider that dog-chasing behavior can be driven by curiosity, play, allellomimetic behavior, and many other possible and complex contexts.
+However, we should also consider that dog-chasing behavior can be driven by curiosity, play, allelomimetic behavior, and many other possible and complex contexts.

 The same applies to some breeds’ “high prey drive” discussion.
 This drive can increase their likelihood of catching and killing prey, but it is not inherently related to aggressive behavior.
-As I wrote above, the drive to chase and pursue is an instinct, separate from aggressive behavior.
+As I wrote above, the drive to chase and pursue is an instinct separate from aggressive behavior.

 When a large dog attacks a small dog or a human, calling it “predatory aggression,” the behavior’s function is wrongly analyzed.
-This is especially true considering that domestic dogs have complex social behaviors involving aggression for reasons other than predation.
+This is especially true considering domestic dogs have complex social behaviors involving aggression for reasons other than predation.
 More often, such incidents would be categorized based on aggression principles rather than predation unless there is clear evidence that the behavior was motivated by an attempt to hunt for food, which is relatively rare in well-fed domestic dogs.

 Conclusion

-I find it extremely important that we start to examine and critically define this term across different fields.
+In conclusion, I find it extremely important that we start to examine and critically define this term across different fields.
 I refuse to be an accomplice of the current situation in the Netherlands and, indeed, in other countries with other terms.
 I urge you to step up on the messy scenario of terms and definitions.
 Nobody seems to really understand some behaviors or critically evaluate the existing ones.
 I also see that ethology is not being given the deserved recognition and consideration, perhaps because vague terms from other disciplines sound more appealing, like the tendency of the “one-theory = only-truth” in the dog world, which we cannot even question, and that is one of several structural problems that I can now clearly say that is killing dogs.

 References and Suggesting Reading

 Abrantes, R. (2011).
 Dominance—Making Sense of the Nonsense.
 Roger Abrantes.
-Retrieved September 17, 2024 https://rogerabrantes.wordpress.com/2011/12/11/dominance-making-sense-of-the-nonsense/
+Retrieved September 17, 2024, https://rogerabrantes.wordpress.com/2011/12/11/dominance-making-sense-of-the-nonsense/

 Abrantes, R. (2014).
 Aggressive Behavior- The Making of a Definition.
 Ethology Institute.
+Retrieved September 17, 2024, https://ethology.eu/aggressive-behavior-the-making-of-a-definition/

 Abrantes, R. (2015).
 Agonistic Behavior Course.
 Ethology Institute.